livseibert5/SlogoParser/doc/DESIGN.md

 this functionality don't impact other pieces of the code and are enacted through a button on the front end, so they were a very simple addition to the design.

+Front end design relied on a ViewMaker class, that would be directly declared or extended from to create the various windows in the project.
+Similarly, ColorPickerMaker, CommandField, LanguageDropDown, and TableDisplay also handled the creation of javafx objects.
+WindowControl, the main display window of the project is an extension of ViewMaker.
+TurtleDisplay handled the front-end representation of backend Turtle objects, and would communicate using TurtleController and observables.
+KeyHandler was acted upon using reflection in WindowController to handle front-end movement of the turtles.

 ## Assumptions or Simplifications

 An assumption that was made for grouping was that only one set of parenthesis